sanjaypatel29/DhwaniRis/README.md

 ### how you can check api
- step-1 : open Postman app or any other.
+ step-1 : open Postman app or any other.<br/>
- step-2: paste the given api adress on url bar.
+ step-2: paste the given api adress on url bar.<br/>
- step-3: select api method type
+ step-3: select api method type<br/>
- step-4: click on send and you will get api response.
+ step-4: click on send and you will get api response.<br/>